RememberOfLife/mirabel/README.md

     * could also send an event to set the displayed state
   * ==> history manager only sets guithread state, engine still calcs on the newest one, guithread events for new game moves get applied to the newest state (not shown), history manager has option to distribute viewing state to engine and network
 * where to store state info for things like:
-  * engine uci opts
-  * engine best moves and other infor like nps etc..
   * player names and other multiplayer info that comes in from the networkthread
   * generic "extension" struct for more data, e.g. every field gets a rating
     * and a generic one for things that everything must support, i.e. best move and rating for every player
     * then the engine can check back with the frontend what extensions it supports, and writes into them the data it has, if any
-* what to do when engine is loaded but no game?
-  * engine should not crash, just return garbage
 * localization
 * frontend should be able to easily change the cursor
 * file paths should have some sort of file manager menu